Nayal17/Image-Processing-and-Augmentation-Tools/README.md

 # Image-Processing-and-Augmentation-Tools

-This library contains some numpy image processing and augmentation tools which will be updated frequently.
+This library contains some image processing and augmentation tools.
+This repository will be updated frequently with some new tools and features.

 **Mixup**
 ![Mixup](images/mixup.png?raw=true)